Mirantis/mke-docs/content/docs/release-notes/4.0.1/known-issues.md

 The MKE 4 known issues with available workarounds are described herein.

+## [BOP-2030] Upgrade may fail on clusters with two manager nodes

+MKE 3 upgrades to MKE 4 may fail on clusters that have only two manager nodes.

+{{< callout type="info" >}}

+Mirantis does not sanction upgrading MKE 3 clusters that have an even number of manager nodes.
+In general, having an even number of manager nodes is avoided in clustering systems due to quorum and availability factors.

+{{< /callout >}}

 ## [BOP-583] LDAP settings fail to migrate during upgrade from MKE 3

 LDAP configurations are not stored in MKE 3 configuration files, and thus they